 Due to its fantastic chemistry and composition, it is highly effective in resisting dirt, pollution, and water.

-Plus, it also comes with self-cleaning and energy efficient properties that makes it suitable for internal as well as external usage.
+Plus, it also comes with self-cleaning and energy-efficient properties that make it suitable for internal as well as external users.

 The paint coating is also available with fire retardant and anti-graffiti properties making it ideal for building in high traffic areas.